Kommunicate-io/Kommunicate-Web-SDK/README.md

 Kommunicate provides open source live chat Plugin.
 The Kommunicate plugin is flexible, lightweight and easily integrable.
 It lets you easily add real-time live chat and in-app messaging in your websites and web apps for customer support.
 The live chat plugin is equipped with advance messaging options such as real-time chat, sending attachments, sharing location and rich messaging.

-Kommunicate has a powerful human+ chatbot hybrid platform, where you can integrate Dialogflow and Amazon Lex chatbot without using any code.
+Kommunicate has a powerful human + chatbot hybrid platform, where you can integrate Dialogflow and Amazon Lex chatbot without using any code.
 You can also integrate any third-party or custom chatbot in Kommunciate as well.
 The automatic bot to human handoff enabled, customizable and rich-messaging equipped chat-widget gives you ample options to make your chatbot more powerful.

 ### Features: